-- To produce measurable continuous improvement outcomes in OHSW, rehabilitation and claims management through a business management systems approach - To provide a framework that allows organisations to meet legislative responsibilities under the OHSWA and the WRCA and associated Regulations - To assist WorkCover to achieve its aim of reducing claim numbers, claim rates and the cost, duration and severity of claims in South Australia, as detailed in WorkCover's strategic plan.
+- To produce measurable continuous improvement outcomes in WHS, rehabilitation and claims management through a business management systems approach. - To provide a framework that allows organisations to meet legislative responsibilities under the WHSA and the WRCA and associated Regulations. - To assist to achieve its aim of reducing claim numbers, claim rates and the cost, duration and severity of claims in South Australia.